 The aim of the Directive is to improve patient safety by preventing falsified medicines from getting into the legal distribution chain.

-The verification system must be implemented and taken into use within 36 months of the delegated acts of the EU Commission being published, which was February 9, 2016.
-The system will therefore be operational from February 9, 2019.
+The verification system must be implemented and taken into use within 36 months of the delegated acts of the EU Commission being published, which was February 9.
+2016.
+The European Medicines Verification System was operational from February 9.
+2019.

 In addition to enhancing patient safety, the new verification system will also lead to better control of expiry dates, better adverse reaction monitoring and better stock control processes.